 Animation is visual story telling and the animators are relying on you to flavor the script with your own ideas and variation.
 An understanding of visual story telling in film can be helpful here.

-Along these lines, I’ve found a few mini-features that illustrate the paramount importance and artistry of good visual story telling.
-Let’s start with the masterful Buster Keaton, whose visual comedy pointed quite clearly towards what animation was later able to more fully realize:
+Along these lines, I’ve found a few mini-features that illustrate the artistry of good visual story telling.
+Let’s start with the masterful Buster Keaton, whose visual comedy pointed quite clearly towards the visual theatrics that animation was later able to more fully realize:

 Here’s a terrific analysis of the brilliance of Chuck Jones.

 Want inspiration and ideas for what you do?
 “Read.
 Read everything” -Chuck Jones Love that!

 Finally, here’s a great analysis of visual comedy in film, which I totally agree with:

 Check out Tony’s outstanding collection of film and story analysis on YouTube, Every Frame a Painting.”
 It’s all excellent and should be required viewing, because you are not just being directed in a session or audition, you are directing yourself.